Paychex (PAYX)

 12. Is Now The Time To Buy Paychex?

-Paychex’s business quality ultimately falls short of our standards.
+Paychex isn’t a terrible business, but it isn’t one of our picks.
 To kick things off, its revenue growth was weak over the last five years.
 And while Paychex’s impressive operating margins show it has a highly efficient business model, its declining operating margin shows it’s becoming less efficient at building and selling its software.

 Paychex’s price-to-sales ratio based on the next 12 months is 6.1x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
+We're fairly confident there are better stocks to buy right now.